spotify/luigi/doc/configuration.rst

   services of Amazon web services.
 SendGrid is an email delivery service.
   The default value is "smtp".

-In order to send messages through Amazon SNS set up your AWS config files or run luigi on an EC2 instance with proper instance profile.
+In order to send messages through Amazon SNS or SES set up your AWS config files or run luigi on an EC2 instance with proper instance profile.

-These parameters control sending error e-mails through Amazon SES.

-AWS_ACCESS_KEY
-  Your AWS access key

-AWS_SECRET_KEY
-  Your AWS secret key

-region
-  Your AWS region.
-Defaults to us-east-1.

 These parameters control sending error e-mails through SendGrid.